Hildebrand Law, P.C. mobile logo

 The burden of Proving Gift Income in a Modification of Child Support in Arizona

-Given our resolution of the other arguments presented, Father has not shown that the court erred in denying his post-trial motion.
+The Court stated that given our resolution of the other arguments presented, Father has not shown that the court erred in denying his post-trial motion.
 Father seeks an award of his attorney’s fees and costs on appeal under A.R.S. §§ 12-341 and 25-324.
 Because Father’s appeal was not successful and having considered the relevant criteria under § 25-324, we deny his request for fees and costs.
 The superior court’s modification ruling is affirmed.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.